ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Recursion.md

 # Conversion to Iteration

-We could convert recursion into iteration using a [[Stack]].
+We could convert recursion into iteration using a [[DSA/Data Structures/Stacks & Queues/Stack]].
 Similar to the behaviors of the function call stack, a stack follows the pattern of FILO (First-In-Last-Out), _i.e._ the last element that is added to a stack would come out first.

 Common problems:
 - factorial